Sundown town: Sundown suburbs

 Many suburban areas in the United States were incorporated following the establishment of Jim Crow laws.
 The majority of suburbs were made up of all white residents from the time they were first created.
-Harassment and inducements contributed to keep African Americans out of new suburban areas.
-Schooling also played a large role in keeping the suburbs white.
-The suburbs often did not provide schools for black people, causing black families to send their children to school in large municipalities such as Atlanta, Georgia.
+Most sundown suburbs were created between 1906 and 1968.
+By 1970, at the peak of the Civil Rights era, some sundown suburbs had already begun to desegregate.
+Harassment and inducements contributed to keeping African Americans out of new suburban areas.